Frenziecodes/Projest/README.md

 Please make sure to follow the project's coding style and to write clear and concise commit messages.
 Also, it is highly recommended that you open an issue before starting to work on a new feature, so we can discuss the feature and the implementation approach.

 ## Support
-If you run into any issues or have any questions, feel free to open an issue in the GitHub <a href="https://github.com/lewisushindi/Projest">repository </a>.
+If you run into any issues or have any questions, feel free to open an issue in the GitHub <a href="https://github.com/lewisushindi/Projest/issues">repository issues </a>.

 ## Do consider giving the repo a star !